 An independent survey (38) identifying important views was carried out and which identified 15 views that might be suitable for designation.
 These were reviewed by the Housing and Planning Sub-Group and ratified by the Steering Group who recognised that in a village of the size of Sutton Poyntz, 15 views were probably excessive and so only the iconic views were selected.
-These 7 views are shown below:
+These 7 views are shown in Maps 10/10a below.